Starnaphie/cse15l-lab-reports/page-1.md

 ---

-*so i recognize a lot of these markdowns are borrowed my discord*
+*so i recognize a lot of these markdowns are borrowed by discord*
 > guess that makes it easier to learn ;p

 `learntypology();`